If you saw a dog in a hot car, what would you do?

 If you would have rescued it, there’s a chance you could be arrested for your good deed.

 That’s what happened to Michael Hammons, a Desert Storm veteran who spotted a Yorkshire terrier trapped in a hot car.
 The dog was panting and no hot water had been left for it.
 After calling law enforcement took too long to respond, Hammons took matters into his own hands.

 “I’ve got PTSD, and I’ve seen enough death and destruction,” Hammons told 11Alive, noting his service in Desert Storm.
 “And I didn’t want anything else to happen if I could prevent it.”

-The Georgia Assembly recently passed a law that will go into effect on July 1st that grants immunity to those who trespass to rescue children or the elderly left in hot cars.
-Unfortunately, the law does not protect people who do the same to rescue animals.
-Animal advocates in the state are actively trying to change the law to include this awful oversight.
+The Georgia Assembly in 2015 passed a law that grants immunity to those who trespass to rescue children or the elderly left in hot cars.
+It wasn’t until 2019 that the same protections were extended to animals, but only when rescued by law enforcement.

 Help Rescue Animals

 Provide food and vital supplies to shelter pets at The Animal Rescue Site for free! →